1) When calculating emissions: details matter

 In addition to being less accurate, companies that use these emission factors to estimate their scope 3 emissions don’t get credit when their Scope 3 counterparties reduce their emissions.
 This means the only way to reduce your Scope 3 procurement emissions in the short term is to reduce your procurement spend – not exactly actionable advice!

-On the other hand, if product or company-level emissions data is available, companies can increase their report accuracy while getting credit for reduction actions taken by their Scope 3 counterparties.
+On the other hand, if product or company-level emissions data are available, companies can increase their reporting accuracy while getting credit for reduction actions taken by their Scope 3 counterparties.

 If using more granular primary data instead of average emission factors increases the accuracy of a report and can help reduce a company’s reported emissions, why doesn’t every company do it?